User Guide

 1Register for a user appointment

 All facility users performing experiments at NSLS-II are required to have an active appointment with Brookhaven National Laboratory.
-Requests are submitted through our online Guest Information System.
-Users who have previously registered and have an active BNL appointment may skip this step.
-You must register through the Guest Information System at least 30 days prior to your beam time.
+Requests are submitted through the online Guest Information System.
+Before registering, please ensure the following:

 When registering, please use the following guideline: